 Below is a list of local paper shredding and document destruction service providers:

-- Town of Leesburg free document shredding events are held twice a year - in the spring and fall.
+- Leesburg Document Shred Events - Town of Leesburg residents only, events are held twice a year - in the spring and fall.

 - Office Depot stores located in Leesburg and Sterling provide paper shredding services; fees apply.